[DISCLOSURE: Cards from our partners are mentioned below.]

 You also want to consider any rewards that the credit card offers.
 Keep in mind that rewards credit cards will usually have higher standard interest rates than similar cards that don’t offer rewards.
 Plus, it’s best to avoid rewards credit cards with balance-transfer offers if you think the ability to earn points, miles or cash back will ultimately result in your overspending.

 Finally, it’s always worth considering the various fees you may be asked to pay.
 Be aware of a card’s annual fee, any foreign transaction fees and cash-advance fees.

 How to Use a Balance Transfer Credit Card

-Just transferring your balance won’t automatically lead to your debt being paid off.
-What’s important about a balance transfer is what you do after the transfer is complete.
-Cardholders should create a plan to pay their debt off before their promotional financing offer expires and the standard interest rate begins to apply.
-And when 100% of your payments goes to the principal, with no interest charges, the balance will fall quickly with each payment.
-You can use this nifty credit card payoff calculator to help you create a debt payoff plan and to see how much you’ll save in interest charges.
+Transferring your credit card balance doesn’t mean your debt will be paid off.
+What’s important is what you do after the transfer is made.
+Create a plan to pay your debt off before the promotional financing offer period ends.
+This way, you won’t end up paying the standard interest rate for that balance down the road.
+When 100% of your payments goes to the principal, with no interest charges, your balance goes down with each payment.
+Use this nifty credit card payoff calculator to help create a debt payoff plan and to see how much you can save in interest charges.